 Is it Really Raw?

 You Betcha!
 Well, Ahi Poke is Raw.
 Salmon Poke is too.
 But the rest are pre-cooked.
 Tako poke would be pretty vile if not pre-cooked.
 And mussel meat and Shrimp would probably kill you raw.
 By pre-cooking, we mean the Tako/shellfish is cooked plain, allowed to cool and then chopped and then marinated.

 Ahi Poke is made from good quality, Sashimi grade Tuna.
 So it is perfectly safe to eat.
-It is essentially marinated Sashimi although the slicing is far more primitive than the art that goes into good sashimi.
+It is essentially marinated Sashimi, although the slicing is far more primitive than the art that goes into good sashimi.
 If you like Sushi or Sashimi then Poke is going to go down very well.
 If this is not your thing still maybe give it a try as the marinade takes some of the Rawness feeling away.
-Same with Salmon Poke it’s got to be good quality or it can take on a bit of slimy an unpleasant taste.
+Same with Salmon Poke it’s got to be good quality or it can take on a bit of slimy and unpleasant taste.

 But don’t be under any illusion.
 It is not “cured”.
-There is a long tradition in northern Europe of eating raw fish that has been cured in a number of ways either by smoking, salting, Pickling or drying.
-These fish is essentially cooked.
+There is a long tradition in northern Europe of eating raw fish that has been cured in a number of ways either by smoking, salting, pickling or drying.
+These fish are essentially cooked.
 Any harmful bacteria or parasites are killed and the food is now safe to eat.
 A lot of people think the Marinade in Poke has a similar effect.
 This is not the case.
 The fish is just raw.
 The only reason it is safe is due to the hygiene practices and lack of natural harmful bacteria in fish.

 Good Quality Raw fish is deemed safe to eat as long as it’s handled well.
 With millions of tons of it consumed worldwide in Sushi and Sashimi then it is fairly obvious this is the case.

 Is it Fresh? or has it Been Frozen?